puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 * Validate Ruby code style.
 * Run unit tests.

+### Validating modules

-The validations included in PDK run quickly, but they provide only a basic check of the well-formedness of the module and the syntax of its files.
+The validations included in PDK provide a basic check of the well-formedness of the module and syntax and style of the module's files.
 You do not need to write any tests for this validation.

+By default, the `pdk validate` command validates metadata, Ruby, and Puppet code syntax and style.
+To run a specific validation, add the name as an argument.

+For example, to validate the module's metadata, run `pdk validate metadata`.

+To send module validation output to a file, use the `pdk validate` command with the option `--format=format[:target]`.

+This option specifies the output format and an output target file.
+For example, to create a report file `report.xml` in the JUnit format, run `pdk validate --format=junit:report.xml`.

+You can specify multiple `--format` options, as long as they all have distinct output targets.

+To run validations on a specific directory or file, pass the name of the file or directory as an argument with `pdk validate`.

+For example, to run all validations on the `/lib` directory only, run `pdk validate all lib/`.
+[TODO: what does the `all` do?
+Wouldn't `pdk validate lib/` run all of the validations?]

+{:.concept}
+### Unit testing modules

 PDK can also run your unit tests on your module's Puppet code to verify that the resources declared will be included in the catalog.
 PDK cannot test changes to the managed system or services.